Sewage Pollution Introduction

 - Animal and human diseases resulting from pathogens, heavy metals, and toxic chemicals that can cause acute disease, as well as long-term disruptions to biological processes. ref

-Climate change (specifically rising temperatures, sea levels, and ocean acidification) intensifies the impacts of sewage pollution.
+Climate change (specifically rising temperatures, sea levels, and ocean acidification) intensifies the impacts of wastewater pollution.
 Oxygen depletion, resulting from nutrient loading and corresponding algal blooms, leads to increased production of nitrous oxide, a greenhouse gas further contributing to climate change.
-As global populations and climate change threats increase, the need to mitigate sewage pollution in the ocean is becoming more critical.
+As global populations and climate change threats increase, the need to mitigate wastewater pollution in the ocean is becoming more critical.
 Reef managers can engage in addressing this threat and help ensure that sanitation interventions consider natural ecosystems.

 Watch the webinar on Addressing the Threat of Ocean Sewage Pollution: